Date: 17 June 2018. A Day of

 Whatever it was, I

 ate less and less.
-Also I didn't much care if I finished the food
+Also I did not much care if I finished the food

-I'd prepared.
-I started to listen to my body.
+I had prepared.
+I started to listen to my body once again.
 When I was full I

 tried to stop.
 I confess this is one place I still could use some